-A joyful romp in full technicolour — if you like Gifford’s circus, you’ll love NST Southampton's Christmas production.
+A joyful romp in full technicolour — if you like Gifford’s circus, you’ll love NST Southampton's Christmas production of the Olivier Award nominated, West End hit.

 Scratch Little Mix, Zoella, Ariana et al, Hetty Feather is the kind of role model I want for my pre-teen daughter.